emosy/cs8803gpu-fall24-papers/reading4.typ

   - This holds true across all application types.

 Relationship with cooperative thread group:
+- Tiled thread groups may work well with this architecture.
+  - A tile may be composed of a variable number of smaller warps.
+- However, larger tiles than the small warp size may inherently cancel out some of the benefits of the smaller warp size.

 Cost of supporting SIMT stacks:
+- The paper does not address how this design change can greatly affect SIMT stacks.
+- More SIMT stacks that need to be managed together may be difficult to manage from a compiler standpoint.
+- However, the size of the SIMT stack per warp should likely be reduced assuming that fewer paths can be taken in a smaller warp.
+  - If a warp only has 4 threads, then the maximum number of paths that can be taken is 4.
+  - As opposed to a warp with 32 threads, which can have 32 different paths taken.

 Weaknesses/follow-up ideas:
 - It's possible to have divergence such that smaller warps still